 Glue has been sticking things together for over 200,000 years – but modern adhesives do much more than that.
 Innovators have revolutionized these technologies during the last 100 years.
 In 1923, Henkel started selling glues based on potato flour.
 By the 1950s, our researchers had created a portfolio of almost 1,000 specialized adhesives for an incredible range of uses.

 That portfolio accelerated the transformation of daily life in the 1960s.
 Urbanization and refrigeration generated a booming market for convenient packaged food.
 In 1960, Technomelt adhesives for packaging made it possible to keep food fresh and safe for longer.
-Technomelt Cool adhesives also save energy and cut emissions because they cure at a much lower temperature than typical packaging glues.
+Technomelt Cool adhesives also save energy and cut emissions because they set at a much lower temperature than typical packaging glues.

 Adhesives have the answer